arshia80/SudoduLocalSearch/README.md

-# Sudodu with Local Search
+# Sove Sudodu with Local Search
 arshia hoseinmardy

 In this program, we try to solve sudoku with local search (genetic algorithm)